SciAuth/fellows/index.md

 Fellows are selected via a competitive application process according to the strength of the proposed project, the academic preparation of the student, and the diversity of the applicants.
 Fellows will also meet regularly as a group to share their research progress and results.
 Fellows each receive a $1,000 stipend ($333.33 per month for 3 months) to support their research.

 Program requirements:
 * Applicants must be currently enrolled at an accredited U.S. higher education institution.
+Both graduate and undergraduate students are eligible.
 * Applicants must reside in the United States during the 12 week project period (schedule to be determined by fellow and mentor).
 * Travel is not required.
 All fellows program activities are conducted online.